Joint attack detection and secure state estimation of cyber-physical systems: Bayesian Random Set Filter for Joint Attack Detection and State Estimation -- the direct feedthrough case

-where $p(a_{k+1})$ is the PDF of the attack input vector, assumed known in the Bayesian framework.
-Clearly, when the attack vector is completely unknown, a non-informative PDF (e.g., uniform over the attack space) can be adopted for $p(a_{k+1})$, as usually done e.g. for the birth density in random set target tracking \cite{Mahler2007}.
-Under the above assumptions, an exact recursion for the prior density can be obtained, as stated in the following theorem. \begin{theorem} Given the posterior hybrid Bernoulli density $p(\A_{k},x_{k}|\Z^{k})$ at time $k$ of the form (\ref{eq:correction_final}), fully characterized by the triplet $\big( r_{k|k}, p^0_{k|k}(x_k), p^1_{k|k}(a_k,x_k) \big)$, also the predicted density turns out to be hybrid Bernoulli of the form
+Under the above assumptions, Forti et al. \cite{TAC} obtained an exact recursion for the prior density. \begin{theorem} (Forti et al. \cite{TAC}) Given the posterior hybrid Bernoulli density $p(\A_{k},x_{k}|\Z^{k})$ at time $k$ of the form (\ref{eq:correction_final}), fully characterized by the triplet $\big( r_{k|k}, p^0_{k|k}(x_k), p^1_{k|k}(a_k,x_k) \big)$, also the predicted density turns out to be hybrid Bernoulli of the form

 with

 where